| Park

 in the state and just a scant 22 miles from Salt Lake City.
 Silver

-opened it's first ski area in 1946.
-It is now the home of the
+it's first ski area in 1946.
+It is now the home of the U.S. Ski

-U.S. Ski Team, Sister City to Courcheval, France, and was the
+Team, Sister City to Courcheval, France, and was the site of the

-site of the 2002 Winter Olympic Games for the GS, Slalom, Snowboarding,
+2002 Winter Olympic Games for the GS, Slalom, Snowboarding, Ski

-Ski Jumping and Freestyle events.
-Park City hotels have something
+Jumping and Freestyle events.
+Park City hotels have something for

 Park

-of the surrounding land is privately owned, mostly by ski resorts
+the surrounding land is privately owned, mostly by ski resorts and

-and mining companies.
-Many landowners have generously granted
+mining companies.
+Many landowners have generously granted access

-access to cyclists and hikers and several have even built trails
+to cyclists and hikers and several have even built trails on their

-on their property.
-Most of the trails in the area run on non-public
+property.
+Most of the trails in the area run on non-public lands.